-It does not allocate any part of the customs revenue to the EU.
+Does not allocate any part of its customs revenue to the EU.

 Its economic activity is conditioned by its physical limitations and the lack of open land, which make agriculture non-existent.

 It maintains a small amount of light industry for domestic consumption such as beverages.
-The main sources of income are on shipping, tourism, financial services, and the Internet.
+The main sources of income are from shipping, tourism, financial services, and the Internet.

 In 1998, Gibraltar developed a tax law that made it an active offshore financial center, and currently boasts a broad offer of banks, investment banks, insurance companies, credit card companies, consumer finance companies, government-sponsored enterprises, and stock brokerages.

 Gibraltar has become a center for Internet gaming companies.
 All gaming operations in Gibraltar require licensing under the Gambling Act of 2005.
-Despite the difficulties in obtaining these licenses, there are currently several operating in the Rock, some of which are among the world’s largest.
+Despite the difficulties in obtaining these licenses, there are currently several operating on ‘the Rock’, some of which are among the world’s largest.